 In contrast, a meltdown normally occurs when children feel overwhelmed & it can be hugely related to difficulties coping with sensory input in their environment.
 Therefore, 'meltdowns' or/and sensory overload are not isolated to just children & can equally happen to adolescents and adults.
 Having a 'meltdown' is not enjoyable & kids won't have them on purpose.
 Children & teenagers who have experienced 'meltdowns' have expressed feelings to me of "being out of control" during these times which often follow with feelings of gullt, remorse and low self-esteem.
-To learn more about sensory processing, I have completed a video series on My OT University which you learn more about by clicking here.
+To learn more about sensory processing, I have completed a video series on my course which you learn more about by clicking here.

 So what can help before, during & after a melt-down?

 All of these strategies will depend on your child’s age, expressive & receptive language, sensory preferences, medical needs and diagnosis.
 Unfortunately, sometimes nothing will help & the meltdown just needs to happen.